eddiecode100/eddiecode100/README.md

 **Contact**

 If you're interested in connecting, feel free to reach out to me at eddie@codecrypt.cc.
-I'm always open to good ideas!

 My website: https://www.codecrypt.cc